Overview: File Transfer Protocols for Businesses

 Still wondering which file transfer protocol is right for your business?
 Here's a dozen you can choose from.
-We've also added some brief descriptions to make your choice easier.
+We've also added some brief descriptions on these data transfer types to make your choice easier.

 1. FTP (File Transfer Protocol)